Gael346/My-first-C-codes/README.md

-# My-first-C-codes
+# My-first codes
-This is a repository with my first codes written in C.
+This is a repository with my first codes